RSF2001/AIRNC_asthma_project/README.md

 The SVM (support vector machine) plots each instance of data as a point in n-dimensional space, with n being equal to the number of features included.
 The SVM then generates a hyperplane which represents the largest minimum boundary that maximizes the distance between the data points of both classes.
 Maximizing this marginal distance provides confidence that the model will correctly classify and differentiate future data.

 The SVM regularization (or penalty) parameter of C was optimized at 1, which separates as many distinct instances as possible while maintaining the largest possible decision boundary.
 The best gamma hypermeter, the curvature parameter used to optimally fit the data, was determined to be 0.0428, indicative of a low probability of model overfit.

-Figure 1.
-SVM Confusion Matrix with “ED” = Emergency Admission and “No ED” = No Emergency Admission

-Accuracy

-0.84

-Precision

-0.73

-Recall

-0.57

-F-1

-0.64

-Table 2.
-SVM Confusion Matrix Results

-The accuracy score of this confusion matrix is 0.84, the highest accuracy score of achieved by the models tested.
-An 84% accuracy score represents the performance ratio of correctly predicted positive observations to total observations.
-In addition to the highest accuracy, the SVM model also exhibits higher precision than either Naïve Bayes (0.57) or the Nearest Neighbor model (0.64).
-While our regularized logistic model yielded an equivalent accuracy score at 84%, the F1 score of the SVM model demonstrated more balance between precision and recall, with a score of 0.64 compared to 0.61 score given by regularized logistic regression.
-The necessary conditions concerning collinearity and independence among variables were not necessarily satisfied and may explain why the naïve Bayes model yielded the lowest accuracy among all models tested.

-Since the support-vector machine learning algorithm is robustly designed to address classification problems, we trust that when correctly applied, this model will both recommend targeted interventions and reduce emergency room admissions among patients with asthma.

-Implementation Decision Options

-After the predictive model has been created, our team has a few short-term decision options and short, medium, and long-term goals based on funding.
-The decision options include:

-Digital Health App that can send data out to providers – estimated cost $100,000

-Build the model as a tool that integrates within Electronic Medical Record Systems as a predictive model real time alert tool – estimated cost $1,000,000

-Separate application that uses an API to communicate with Electronic Health Exchange

-Digital Health App with an API

-Pros:  Since our model requires 15 inputs for Asthma prediction, we would easily be able to get the tool out rapidly and into the hands of the end-users, which are those with Asthma.
-This would be useful as a tool that could help direct asthma patients into the right direction for intervention.
-We would still be able to push data when needed to providers in the form of an API or simple HL7 data feed.
-Development cost should be lower because we would only need to develop an app and push it out to consumers.

-Cons: Since data is collected from the Asthma end users the onus will be on providers (and their accompanying EMR systems) willing to accept the data and work with patients for their interventions.
-If providers are not appropriately reimbursed or there is no incentive to integrate additional technology stacks into their workflow, the likelihood of this solution being scaled out is low from the provider side.

-Integrate into Electronic Health Record Systems (Population Health workflows) as a real time alert tool

-Pros: If data can be collected at the point of care, real time alerts can be sent through providers, health insurance companies, and other touchpoints of the care cycle where interventions could be done.
-Because it is integrated within the EMR platform, little extra work would need to be done by providers and the integration should align very with population health programs and disease management programs.

-Cons: Working with EMR companies can be challenging as they are likely to have their own in-house solutions.
-If providers were wanting to have this integration, an EMR company would need to be willing to configure those platforms and systems for a tool that may not bring in enough additional revenue to justify the development costs.

-Separate Application that uses an API to communicate with EHR Systems via Electronic Health Exchange

-Pros: The standalone tool could be built as a website that patients can access and if the patients are at elevated risk, the data could be sent via API to a central system or electronic health exchange (similar to how the CDC collects influenza data).

-Cons:  Electronic health exchanges face tons of interoperability problems and data sharing between different providers, health systems, and patients could be difficult.

 Recommendation